Mumbi Maina

-Mumbi Maina (born 14 January 1985) is a Kenyan actress known for her role in the soap opera Mali.
+Mūmbi Maina (born 14 January 1985) is a Kenyan actress and dancer.
+She has appeared in several films since 2009 and is known for her roles in the soap opera Mali (2011–2013) and as Zakia in the Netflix science fiction series Sense8.

-She is an actor and dancer who has starred in both local and international films since 2009.

-Mumbi is well known for her role as Zakia in the Netflix sci-fi show Sense8.
-After garnering her first play in 2009, she played Riziki in "Unseen Unsung Unforgotten" and won her first Kalasha award for the best supporting actress.

-Mumbi became a household name through the award-winning NTV show Mali (2011–2013) and received her Kalasha nominations for the Best Supporting actress.
+Maina made her acting debut in the 2009 film Unseen, Unsung, Unforgotten, earning the Kalasha Award for the Best Supporting Actress.

-She has starred in more other films including DSTVs Africa Magic Original films such as; such as 29, Terra Firma, Being Oti, Lovers Ransom and Runaway Groom.
+Her film credits include the DStv Africa Magic original films 29, Terra Firma, Being Oti, Lovers Ransom, and Runaway Groom.

 Career

-Mumbi Maina made her debut in the entertainment world in 2008 when she starred in the film Unseen, Unsung, Unforgotten as Riziki.
-She appeared alongside Benta Ochieng' and Nice Githinji.
-The story mainly focused on HIV/AIDS.
-In 2011, she was cast as one of the leads in the Kenyan soap opera Mali.
-In November 2011, she shared credits with Rita Dominic and Robert Burale in the film Shattered.
-In early 2015, she starred in the television series How to Find a Husband.
-She plays Jackie, who is friends with Abigail and Carol.
-She works alongside Lizz Njagah and Sarah Hassan.
+Maina made her acting debut in the 2009 film Unseen, Unsung, Unforgotten as Riziki.
+She appeared alongside Benta Ochieng and Nice Githinji in a story focused on HIV/AIDS.
+In 2011, she was cast in the Kenyan soap opera Mali.
+Later that year, she appeared in the film Shattered, alongside Rita Dominic and Robert Burale.
+In early 2015, she portrayed Jackie in the television series How to Find a Husband, alongside Lizz Njagah and Sarah Hassan.

-In 2021, Mumbi starred in the Nafsi film as Aisha, alongside Catherine Kamau who played Shiko her best friend who offered to be a surrogate mother to save Aisha's marriage after she and her husband had challenges conceiving.
+In 2016, Maina portrayed Jane Mabagwa in the short film Lina and Zakia in seven episodes of the second season of Sense8.
+Her performance led director Lana Wachowski to cast her in The Matrix Resurrections as Eliister.

+In 2021, Maina starred as Aisha in Nafsi, alongside Catherine Kamau.
 The film was produced by Reuben Odanga of Multan Production Limited.
+She portrayed Thabisa in La Femme Anjola, a film about a young Nigerian investment banker, which earned her a nomination for the Africa Magic Viewers' Choice Awards in 2022.
+The film also starred Rita Dominic as Anjola and Nonso Bassey as Dejare.

-In 2025, she starred in the new Showmax Original The Chocolate Empire as Vera.
+In 2025, she starred as Vera in the Showmax Original The Chocolate Empire.